-- The Planning Commission, by motion, deemed the site significant; - Recommend the Morrow County Court amend the Comprehensive Plan Goal 5 Analysis text to add the following: The Lexington Quarry (ODOT) aggregate operation is located on tax lots 500 and 600 within the SW1/4 of the NE1/4 of Section 35 of Township 1 South Range 25
+- 1. The Planning Commission, by motion, deemed the site significant; - Recommend the Morrow County Court amend the Comprehensive Plan Goal 5 Analysis text to add the following: The Coal Overry (CDOT) apprents apprehing in leasted on tax let 1100 within

-600 within the SW1/4 of the NE1/4 of Section 35 of Township 1 South Range 25 East of the Willamette Meridian, Morrow County.
+The Cecil Quarry (ODOT) aggregate operation is located on tax lot 1100 within the SE1/4 of the SE1/4 of Section 6 and within the NE1/4 of the NE1/4 of Section 7 of Township 2 North Range 23 East of the Willamette Meridian, Morrow County.
 The impact area is a 1500 foot buffer outside of the ODOT parcel.
 The site has been deemed significant, based on the quality (stamped by ODOT Engineer), the quantity is over 500,000 tons of material, and location is such that there are no Class I, Class II or unique soils present at the site.
 The conflicting uses at the site and within the impact area are farming operations and residential uses.
 No ESEE analysis was done, as all conflicts could be mitigated.
-Mining will be allowed, and will fully allow new uses within the impact area with criteria set forth in the Significant Resources Overlay zone.
-The post mining use will be Range based on the DOGAMI Operating and Reclamation Plan.
+Mining will be allowed in conjunction with a valid DOGAMI permit, and will fully allow new uses within the impact area with criteria set forth in the Significant Resources Overlay zone.
+The post mining use will be based on the DOGAMI Operating and Reclamation Plan.

-3. Recommend the Morrow County Court order the aggregate site and 1500 foot impact area be mapped on the Morrow County Zoning Map with the Significant Resources Overlay Zone.
+Recommend the Morrow County Court order the aggregate site and 1500 foot impact area be mapped on the Morrow County Zoning Map with the Significant Resources Overlay Zone.